 Hello.
 My name is Nicole and if you are on this page chances are you probably know me.
 If not, you can get to know me by reading this blog or looking at my totally awesome 2016 Academic Curriculum Vitae.

-I’m originally a Chicago girl, but haven’t lived in the USA for nearly 15 years, having spent time in France, Benin, Montreal, New Zealand, and a few other countries here and there.
-In addition to my professional pursuits, I also enjoy cooking, eating and drinking (especially cookies and tea), cycling, environmentalism, sewing, knitting, general domesticity and creative but practical endeavours.
+I’m originally from Chicago, but haven’t lived in the USA for nearly 15 years, having spent time in France, Benin, Montreal, New Zealand, and a few other countries here and there.

 You may contact me by e-mail at: nicoleg |a| riseupnet